EVERSE-ResearchSoftware/RSQKit/pages/about.md

 RSQKit is currently developed as part of the [EVERSE project](https://everse.software), with external engagement with the wider community through the open [EVERSE Network](https://everse.software/network/).
-If you find something missing, incorrect or want to comment, please get in touch with the [RSQKit Editoral Board](https://everse.software/RSQKit/editorial_board).
+If you find something missing, incorrect or want to comment, please get in touch with the [RSQKit Editorial Board](https://everse.software/RSQKit/editorial_board).

 ## Acknowledgements